-Mid-Atlanta Oral & Maxillofacial Surgery Associates uses modern computer techniques and three-dimensional models to show you exactly how your surgery will be approached.
-Using comprehensive facial x-rays and computer video imaging, we can show you how your bite will be improved and even give you an idea of how you'll look after surgery.
-This helps you understand the surgical process and the extent of the treatment prescribed.
-Our goal is to help you understand the benefits of orthognathic surgery.
+Dr. Dillon uses modern computer-aided techniques and three-dimensional models to show you exactly how your surgery will be approached.
+Using comprehensive facial x-rays and computer video imaging, we can show you how your bite will be improved and even give you an idea of how you’ll look after surgery.
+This helps you understand the surgical process and the extent of the proposed treatment.

-If you are a candidate for corrective jaw surgery, our oral surgeons will work closely with your dentist and orthodontist during your treatment.
+If you are a candidate for corrective jaw surgery, Dr. Dillon will work closely with your dentist and orthodontist during your treatment.
 The actual surgery can move your teeth and jaws into a new position that results in a more attractive, functional, and healthy dental-facial relationship.